AsadCodeCraft/MongoDB/05-Sharding_in_MongoDB.md

 ```

-## Configure ReplicaSet for Each Instances
+## B. Configure ReplicaSet for Each Instances

 1. Configure ReplicaSet for ConfigDB
 ```javascript